Project Qualification Guide

 Does not qualify for TECH program incentives

-Customers must reside in California for the project to qualify for incentives.
+Customers must reside in California for the project to qualify for TECH incentives.
 Additional terms and conditions apply—

-• For HP HVAC installations, TECH does not support HP to HP conversion or heat pump add-ons
+• For HP HVAC installations, TECH does not support HP to HP conversion or heat pump add-ons.

 • Furnace back-up is allowed if the furnace is part of an AHRI-matched system and was installed separately.